CaseyBrust/Getting-Cleaning-Data-Final-Project/Code Book.md

   * 4=sitting
   * 5=standing
   * 6=laying
-*Means of measurements that can be mapped from original mean and standard deviation measurements to the following variable names using renaming techniques mapped in the Transformations section step 5.
-These are the means for each respondent and respondent's activity for all original mean and standard deviation variable measurements.
+**Means of measurements that can be mapped from original mean and standard deviation measurements to the following variable names using renaming techniques mapped in the Transformations section step 5.
+These are the means for each respondent and respondent's activity for all original mean and standard deviation variable measurements:**
 * timebodyaccelerometermeanx
 * timebodyaccelerometermeany
 * timebodyaccelerometermeanz